 6. Inability to act

 Listening to your customers’ opinions will help you create a base of loyal customers.
 When a customer complains, you should address all issues at the earliest.
-A KM base will help keep track of most common issues – allowing your agents to close the loop instantly, and boost CX.
+A knowledge base will help keep track of the most common issues – allowing your agents to close the loop instantly, and boost CX.

 1. Customers who want to complain to somebody about their issues

 A failure to properly deploy self-service means customers now have to get an agent on the line – costing both them and the company; time.
 Expect these customers to be impatient, as they generally exhaust more preferable channels of service before making the call.

 2. Customers who want to cancel their service